 We all start relationships of any sort—whether friendships, a family of origin/choice, romantic relationships, or even work relationships—with a certain amount of optimism and hope.
 As different factors come up unexpectedly in relationships like loss or betrayal – this can change the climate of the relationship.
 As the climate changes and our feelings of optimism are replaced with a spectrum of unwanted emotion: rage, sadness, apathy – our behavior can become unrecognizable to the person we want to be.
 This subtle or dramatic change in the wrong direction of our intimate relationships can produce unintended consequences.
 This shift in the optimism of the climate in the relationship with unwanted loss or conflict may have dramatically harmed other important areas of your life.

-Learning when to accept the things you cannot change in the relationship when to summon the courage to change what you can, and accessing the wisdom to know the difference – is the serenity prayer.
-This prayer includes asking when to leave a relationship and it is one of the most important answers and decisions that only you can and will ever make in this one life we are all given and choose to share with a few precious people.
+Learning when to accept the things you cannot change in the relationship, when to summon the courage to change what you can, and accessing the wisdom to know the difference – is the serenity prayer.
+Relationship counseling at Kaizen Center will give you the wisdom, skills, and strength to know and act on these differences for a healthier, happier relationship.

 Creating balance in your life and your relationships